srose99/frameworks_and_languages_module/docs/module_handbook.md

 ## Equipment you need to bring to class
 * We will be using linux containers to develop and test software
-* CLoud based IDE's will be used (GitPod/CodeSpaces) to support your work both on and off campus
+* A Cloud Based IDEs (GitPod/GitHubCodeSpaces) will be used to support your work both on and off campus
+    * Cloud based development environments are becoming common practice for industry development.
-    * Some students may wish to setup their own equipment for native development environment
+* Some students may wish to setup their own equipment for native development environment (e.g. DockerDesktop)

 ## Assessments